galaktor/raph.es/content/blog/retropi.md

 {{% youtube BsLHvg93bX4 %}}
 {{% /fig %}}

+~~Old~~ Retro games, on the other hand, couldn't even be scary if they tried.
+And they did.
+Granted, Doom scared the shit out of me at the time, but even that is comically dated by today's standards.
+With literally thousands of games to choose from, very low system requirements, and technical limitations so severe that catchy gameplay is almost guaranteed, retro games make the perfect choice for kids.

-Anyhow, we have a retro console using a Pi, and I will tell you how we did it.
+So, we have a retro console using a Pi, and I will tell you how we did it.
 In a later post.
 See you there!